KevinGimbel/fakedata_generator/README.md

 ### Corpora generator

-`gen_corpora_switch` is a special generator that reads JSON files from the [Corpora Project](https://github.com/dariusk/corpora) and returns a random value.
-As noted above this will not work as of now.
+`gen_corpora_switch` is a special generator that gets its data in JSON format taken from the [Corpora Project](https://github.com/dariusk/corpora).
+A copy of the entire Corpora project is included in the `data` directory.
+Not all datasets are available as of now.
+See the [src/corpora/data.rs](https://github.com/kevingimbel/fakedata_generator/blob/master/src/corpora/data.rs) file for all available sets.

-Possible values:
+Possible input values:
 - `cat`
 - `dog`
 - `horse`
 - `dinosaur`
+- `gemstone`
+- `mood`
+- `fabric`

-Each of these will return a random breed of the specified animal.
+Each of these will return a random word from the list.

 Function signature
 ```rust